Khan/wonder-blocks/.changeset/curvy-frogs-listen.md

 "@khanacademy/wonder-blocks-dropdown": patch
 ---

-SingleSelect and MultiSelect: Disable keyboard interactions to open the select if the `disabled` prop is set to `true`
+SingleSelect and MultiSelect: Disable keyboard interactions to open the select if the `disabled` prop is set to `true`.
+Prevent select from being in an open state if
+`disabled` prop is `true`.